How to Install Google Chrome on Fedora Linux

 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

-Flathub offers stable and dev versions of Chrome.
-No beta channel is available through Flatpak.
+Flathub offers stable and unstable (dev) versions of Chrome.
+No beta or canary channels are available through Flatpak.

 Install Google Chrome via Flatpak